Declaration and payment in the EU-OSS

 At registration and in the business profile, you have the option to add an (EU) premises or an (EU) country of departure.
 If you have premises in another Member State, add the premises in your business profile, giving their foreign VAT ID number.
 If you have no premises in a Member State and nonetheless ship goods from there, add this Member State as a country of departure.
 Selection as a country of departure is required if, for example, a business has goods held in a foreign warehouse and the goods are sent from there.

-An Austrian mail order business (V) sells a product via an online platform to a non-business consumer in Belgium.
+An Austrian mail order business (V) sells a product via an online platform to non-business consumers in Belgium and Austria.
 The goods are held in a warehouse for the platform in Germany.
-From there, the goods are delivered directly to the non-business consumer in Belgium.
-V has no premises in Germany and is not registered for VAT there.
+From there, V carries out intra-Community distance sales to the non-business consumers in Belgium and Austria.
+V has no premises in Germany.
+The business is not registered for VAT there and does not have a national tax number.

-If V is registered for the EU-OSS, they must declare intra-EU mail order sales via this service.
-V can add Germany as a ‘country of departure’ in their business profile.
-In the declaration, V must select ‘Germany’ as the country of departure in the field labelled ‘Warenlieferungen aus anderen EU-Abgangsländern’ [Goods deliveries from other EU countries of departure].
-Belgium must be selected as the ‘Mitgliedstaat des Verbrauchs’ [consumption member state].
+If V is registered for the EU-OSS, they must declare intra-EU distance sales via this service.
+V has to add Germany as a "country of departure" in their business profile, indicating the address of the German third-party warehouse.
+In the declaration, V must select "Germany" as the country of departure in the field labelled "Warenlieferungen aus anderen EU-Abgangsländern" [Goods deliveries from other EU countries of departure].
+Belgium or Austria must be selected as the "Mitgliedstaat des Verbrauchs" [consumption member state].

 In addition to the choice of tax rates offered, there is an option to enter a tax rate manually.
 This may be necessary, for example, if the tax rates change in a Member State but no technical maintenance has been performed yet.